demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 ## Before You Start

 This pack requires that you have an active instance of an email sender integration in order to send an email to the security/net-ops team for request approval and data collection tasks.
 If you do not have an active instance of an email sender integration, you will need to provide all the data collection tasks in the playbook flow manually.

-An email sender integration could be used as change management playbook triggers as well.
-See [Playbook Triggers](#playbook-triggers).

-If your organization uses Jira or ServiceNow as an enterprise ticketing system, this is a great addition to the Change Management pack.
-See [Playbook Triggers](#playbook-triggers).

 ## Pack Configuration

 To get up and running with this pack:

-- In your relevant panorama/Pan-os instance for Change Management, set the **Firewall Change Management** as the incident type.
+- In your relevant Panorama/PAN-OS instance for Change Management, set the **Firewall Change Management** as the incident type.
 - Configure the **Change Management for FW** playbook inputs (link to the playbook readme)
-- If using a Jira/ServiceNow integration, follow the steps in [Playbook Triggers](#playbook-triggers).
+- Follow the steps in the [Playbook Triggers](#playbook-triggers) for the Jira or ServiceNow integration.
 - Usage of an email sender integration is highly recommended for the pack workflow.
-To trigger the FW change management incident type by mail, see the steps in [Playbook Triggers](#playbook-triggers).

 ## Testing the Pack

 After you configure all the relevant settings that are mentioned above, Palo Alto recommends that you create a test incident (depending on the trigger that you created).
 Use real values that exist in your network, run the playbook, and verify that the flow that you chose runs as expected.

+## Pack Disclaimers
+- Only a Panorama instance can edit Panorama rules.
+- Only a PAN-OS instance can edit PAN-OS rules.

+- **PanoramaSecurityPolicyMatchWrapper** is a wrapper script for the ***panorama-security-policy-match*** command.
+The command receives multiple values for the *source*, *destination* and *destination-port* arguments and performs the policy match for each combination of the inputs.
+(Available from Cortex XSOAR 6.1.0).
+For each input combination, the **PanoramaSecurityPolicyMatchWrapper** script creates a unique API call to verify which policy matches the inputs.
+For example, for the inputs:
+Source:192.168.1.1,192.168.1.2  Destination:8.8.8.8, the script will create 3 API calls.
+The default limit is 500 calls.
+You can modify the limit using the *limit* argument.